Posts

 How to Care for Your Car During Lockdown

-Between heading out and staying at home, the latter is the favourable choice these days, which means that you’re probably not doing a whole lot of driving.
+Between heading out and staying at home, the latter is the preferred choice these days, which means that you’re probably not doing a whole lot of driving.
 But just like your body needs exercise to stay healthy, your car isn’t designed for prolonged periods without movement.

 Keep it Charged

-Check the Tyre Pressure
+Check the tyre Pressure

-Staying in one place can cause your car’s tyres to develop flat spots, so it’s a good idea to go for a short drive every now and then – which is also important for maintaining the circulation of fluids among mechanical parts.
+Staying in one place can cause your car’s tyres to develop flat spots, so it’s a good idea to go for a short drive every now and then, which is also important for maintaining the circulation of fluids among mechanical parts.
 Be sure to check your tyre pressure (including the spare) and make the necessary adjustments.

 Add a Personal Touch